dentarg/auth0-blog/_posts/azure-storage.markdown

 ![Table Storage Structure](http://bit.ly/2fYEqL8 "Table Storage Structure")

-Below you will find fragments of code related to Azure Table Storage common operations with C#, if you are interested to see all the operations, I invite you to look into this project from GitHub dedicated to [Table Storage](https://github.com/vemoreno/TableStorageWithCsharp).
+Below you will find C# code fragments that show common operations on Azure Table Storage, if you are interested to see all the operations (create/ delete tables, add/ remove/ get/ update/ query entities), I invite you to look into this project from GitHub dedicated to [Table Storage](https://github.com/vemoreno/TableStorageWithCsharp).

 ```C#
 public void Create_a_table()